openfaas/faas/guide/kong_integration.md

 ...
 ```

-Or visit http://localhost:8000/ui/ in your browser where you will be asked for credentials.
+Now visit http://localhost:8000/ui/ in your browser where you will be asked for credentials.

 ### Add SSL